motivations

 A proxy would avoid this complexity.
 It also allows limiting network ingress to a single point.

-Ideally a proxy would look like any other git-annex remote.
+A proxy can be the frontend to a cluster.
 All the files stored anywhere in the cluster would be available to retrieve from the proxy.
 When a file is sent to the proxy, it would store it somewhere in the cluster.

 Currently the closest git-annex can get to implementing such a proxy is a transfer repository that wants all content that is not yet stored in the cluster.
 This allows incoming transfers to be accepted and distributed to nodes of the cluster.
 To get data back out of the cluster, there has to be some communication that it is preferred content (eg, setting metadata), then after some delay for it to be copied back to the transfer repository, it becomes available for the client to download it.
 And once it knows the client has its copy, it can be removed from the transfer repository.